Centrifuge Price Hits $0.24 on Major Exchanges (CFG)

-Centrifuge (CFG) traded down 3.8% against the dollar during the 1 day period ending at 15:00 PM ET on April 25th.
-Centrifuge has a market cap of $14.33 million and $971,159.31 worth of Centrifuge was traded on exchanges in the last day.
-Over the last week, Centrifuge has traded down 12.3% against the dollar.
-One Centrifuge coin can currently be purchased for approximately $0.24 or 0.00000866 BTC on popular cryptocurrency exchanges.
+Centrifuge (CFG) traded 1% lower against the U.S. dollar during the 24 hour period ending at 22:00 PM E.T. on April 25th.
+Over the last week, Centrifuge has traded 10.8% lower against the U.S. dollar.
+Centrifuge has a market cap of $14.51 million and approximately $813,605.03 worth of Centrifuge was traded on exchanges in the last 24 hours.
+One Centrifuge coin can currently be purchased for approximately $0.24 or 0.00000852 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.